 There is no escape and nothing to escape from.

-I am weeping freely, the Ganga flowing
+I am weeping freely, down my cheeks,

-from Shiva’s top-knot at the summit of Kailash.
+the Ganga is flowing from Shiva’s top-knot at the summit of Kailash.

 *Aum the seed syllable, the totality of sound and existence